-University Accounting is responsible for tracking all OTPS expenditures and updating the weekly SUNY COVID-19 report submitted every Wednesday.
+The University Accounting Office is responsible for updating employee leave status in the Statewide Financial System (SFS).
+Additionally, the University Accounting Office is responsible for tracking all OTPS expenditures and updating the weekly SUNY COVID-19 report submitted every Wednesday.

 The University Accounting Office agreed to take-on the responsibilities of implementing the SUNY-wide eProcurment software known as SciQuest/Jaggaer and/or FREDmart.
 In March 2016, Fredonia was 1 of the 7 Western New York Purchasing Consortium campuses that signed a Memorandum of Understating (MOU) with SUNY to develop and implement the eProcurment software.
-University Accounting's hard work put Fredonia back on-track with SUNY's implementation timeline.
+University Accounting devoted a substantial amount of time and energy to put Fredonia back on-track with SUNY's implementation timeline.
 After creating rules, roles and workflows.
-Uploading users, departments and account numbers and testing; the University Accounting Office began rolling out FREDmart in production on September 18, 2020.
-The goal is to have all departments trained by July 1, 2021.
-FREDmart will eliminate paper requisitions and reduce the use of Tracker and procurement cards.
+Uploading users, departments and account numbers and testing; the University Accounting Office began rolling out FREDmart in production on September 18, 2020 and completed the campuswide basic training for all departments within 10 months.
+FREDmart will eliminate paper requisitions and reduce the use of procurement cards.